 Since its creation in 1499, Michelangelo’s Pietà has inspired emotion, faith, and imitation through its elegant depiction of the Virgin Mary and Jesus Christ.
 Yet few know the secrets that are still being uncovered about this centuries-old statue.

-French cardinal Jean de Billheres, who served the church in Rome, wanted to be remembered long after he'd died.
+French cardinal Jean de Billheres, who served the church in Rome, wanted to be remembered long after he had died.
 To achieve this goal, he hired Michelangelo to make a memorial for his tomb that would capture a scene that was popular in Northern European art at the time: the tragic moment of the Virgin Mary taking Jesus down from the cross.

 Actually, that undersells de Billheres’s request.
 Michelangelo’s exact job description for the project was to create “the most beautiful work of marble in Rome, one that no living artist could better.”
 While other sculptors might have balked at such an intense demand, Michelangelo was confident he could complete such a task.
 The Pietà is considered by many to be his greatest work, besting even David and the ceiling of the Sistine Chapel.